 The PHA conducts the following types of inspections as needed.
-Each type of inspection is discussed in the paragraphs that follow.
+The following paragraphs discuss each type of inspection.

 Initial Inspections.
-The PHA conducts initial inspections in response to a request from the family to approve a unit for participation in the HCV program.
+The PHA conducts initial inspections in response to a family request to approve a unit for participation in the HCV program.